Eren-Ozcan/web-php/README.md

 mysql -u admin -p < server/init_db.sql
 ```

+The script now also creates `content` and `translations` tables which store the
+website data edited from the admin panel.
+Any changes made in the admin
+interface are written to these tables so the site state persists in MySQL.

 ## Login API

 The server exposes a `/api/login` endpoint for obtaining a JWT.
 User credentials